Roman Petrenko: Professional career

 1992 — Sales manager for UNILEVER COMPANY, Saint Petersburg, Russia.

 1993 — Marketing manager for MARS COMPANY, a transnational corporation.

 1996 — Marketing manager for R. J. Reynolds Tobacco Company.

 1996–1998 — Marketing Director for Russia and the territories of the Commonwealth of Independent States (former Soviet republics) for MARS Company Petfood Division.
 Created the "talking animals" advertising campaign for "Chappi" dog food, a model successfully adapted and implemented in 16 other countries.

 1998–2002 — Named as CEO of television broadcast network STS.
 Revolutionized Russian television business by eliminating newscasts and implementing an exclusively entertainment-driven strategy aimed at younger audiences, transforming a formerlystate-subsidized ideological instrument into a profit-generating business enterprise.

 Under his leadership, STS became the first television network in the country to turn profitable for its shareholders.

 2002 — Named Chief Executive Officer of "TNT-Teleset", a small, low-rated network with limited regional coverage.
 Re-tooled TNT's programming, focusing on “reality TV” and light entertainment.
 Under his leadership, TNT becomes first Russian network to premiere new TV shows during summer hiatus months when other broadcasters traditionally aired only reruns.

 Implemented an aggressive advertising campaign to build TNT's brand awareness and gain market share, transformed network optics with stylized state-of-the-art graphics.
 Developed a new profit-oriented business model for TNT network.

 2004 — Developed the original concept for Dom-2, a reality show which up to now is the longest-running program in the world and is one of the highest-rated and profitable shows in Russian television history.

 2004–2005 — Guided development of original content for TNT, focusing on comedy (including sitcoms) and variety shows, leading to TNT achieving consistently high ratings, widening TNT's reach and appeal to the mass audience.

 2005 — Happy Together (Shastlivy vmeste) (adapted from American hit sitcom Married... with Children) and Comedy Club (an original sketch-comedy/variety show) become national sensations; their successes cementing TNT's reputation as a leader in comedy and humor programming.

 2006 — The Office, a reality show which lets the viewers witness first-hand all the trials and tribulations of creating a start-up commercial company from the ground up and at an accelerated pace.

-2006 — Nasha Russia a half-hour comedy show goes on the air.
-The show's unsparing satire of Russian life quickly makes it the most-quoted series in the country.
+2006 — Nasha Russia, a half-hour comedy show, goes on the air.
+The show's satire of Russian life makes it the most-quoted series in the country.